n00bmind/codeape/README.md

 # codeape
-Breeze through the code jungle
+Breeze through the jungle of code